lamat1111/QuilibriumScripts/README.md

 ## Setup the Firewall and gRPC calls
-If you ran the auto-installer script of this guide, this has already been taken care of.
-Otherwise run the below script to setup the Firewall and gRPC calls automatically.
-You need to install the node first.
+Run the below script to setup the Firewall and gRPC calls automatically.
+You need to install the node first and let it run for 5 minutes in order to generat its .config folder.
 ```bash
 wget -O - https://raw.githubusercontent.com/lamat1111/quilibrium-node-auto-installer/master/installer-gRPC-and-firewall | bash
 ```